-Armagh clinch Ulster hat-trick with thrilling last-gasp win over Donegal
+Armagh clinch Ulster hat-trick with incredible last-gasp win over Donegal

 Armagh won a third consecutive Ulster Ladies Football title as a Kelly Mallon goal in the final minute of extra-time gave them a hugely dramatic 3-17 to 2-19 victory over Donegal.

-Captain Mallon's point with the last touch of normal time had taken a thrilling final at St Tiernach's Park into extra-time after Aimee Mackin had scored a goal just seconds earlier.
+Captain Mallon's point with the last touch of normal time had taken an incredible final at St Tiernach's Park into extra-time after Aimee Mackin had scored a goal just seconds earlier.

 It meant Donegal were twice robbed of a first Ulster title since 2019, despite a player-of-the-match performance from Geraldine McLaughlin.

-She hit 1-11 for her side but it was not enough as they suffered a one-point defeat by Armagh in the final for a second year in a row., having lost 3-12 to 3-11 in last year's gripping Healy Park decider.
+She hit 1-11 for her side but it was not enough as they suffered a one-point defeat by Armagh in the final for a second year in a row, having lost 3-12 to 3-11 in last year's gripping Healy Park decider.

-Donegal were on the verge of winning the title at the end of both normal time and extra time but failed to maintain possession in the closing stages of each, allowing the holders in to grab those vital goals and points.
+With Niamh McLaughlin having also scored a goal, Donegal were on the verge of winning the title at the end of both normal time and extra time but failed to maintain possession in the closing stages of each, allowing the holders in to grab those vital goals and points.

 They were four points ahead with just 10 seconds of normal time on the clock when Mackin cut inside onto her trusted left foot to fire a bullet half-volley past goalkeeper Roisin McCafferty.